-Last year, Wisconsin lawmakers attempted to pass a bill in the Democrat-controlled Legislature that would have legalized the use of medical marijuana.
+Last year, Wisconsin lawmakers attempted to pass a bill in the Democratic-controlled Legislature that would have legalized the use of medical marijuana.

 That effort fizzled when the measure failed to gain enough support, even though Democrats are typically more sympathetic to the cause than their political counterparts.